TimC0de/test_task/README.md

 2. Run the `php artisan serve` command in Command Line to start the server

 #### Front-end:
+1. Go to the `front` directory (From project root, type: `cd front`)
-1. Run the `npm i` command in Command Line
+2. Run the `npm i` command in Command Line
 (`npm` is installed with Node.js.
 If you don't have Node.js installed, download it from [here](https://nodejs.org/en/download/))
-2. Run the `npm start` command in Command Line to launch Angular application
+3. Run the `npm start` command in Command Line to launch Angular application